|

 the bootcamp.
 If you need more rack time we can offer very affordable

-and competitive rack rentals to our gear in US, Spain or Germany.
+and competitive rack rentals to our gear.

 WLAN-card (so you have)